badging/badging/CONTRIBUTING.md

    _git push origin your-branch-name_

-9. Create a Pull Request: Go to the [ALL In CHAOSS Project Badging repository on GitHub and create a new pull request from your fork.
+9. Create a Pull Request: Go to the ALL In CHAOSS Badging repository on GitHub and create a new pull request from your fork.
 Describe your changes and why they should be merged.

 10. **Review and Discussion**: Your pull request will be reviewed by the maintainers and the community.
 Be prepared for feedback and be responsive to any suggested changes.